-NMDOT’s Active Transportation Programs include the Recreational Trails Program (RTP), Transportation Alternatives Program (TAP), and Congestion Mitigation and Air Quality Improvement Program (CMAQ).
+NMDOT’s Active Transportation Programs include the Recreational Trails Program (RTP), Transportation Alternatives Program (TAP), Congestion Mitigation and Air Quality Improvement Program (CMAQ), and Carbon Reduction Program (CRP)

 Tribal and Local Public Agencies are generally the recipients of these funding programs.
 Specific information for each program and contact information for the coordinator is below.
 For more information about the Federal Aid Highway Program for Tribal and Local Agencies, please reference the NMDOT T/LPA Handbook page.
 In addition, the Active Transportation Programs Team manages the Bicycle Counter Lending Program.